 - Passion for education advocacy and student-centric reform.

 - Positive can-do attitude and commitment to GeorgiaCAN’s mission

 - The ability to work some evenings and weekends.

 - Be comfortable with phone banking and canvassing.

 - The commitment is a maximum of 10 hours per week.

 Requirements of the program:

-- Must be a parent, grandparent or guardian of a student attending a Georgia school (public, public charter, private school, homeschool, or other.)
+- Must be a parent, grandparent, or guardian of a student attending a Georgia school (public, public charter, private school, homeschool, or other.)

 Not required but encouraged: